14th Annual Security

 Our goal is to invite at least 35 students to the summit who have been identified as exemplary students and potential stars in the security industry.
 We want to directly connect students getting ready to graduate with employers who are in need of new talent for their workforce.
 We are asking both students and employers to participate in this effort.

 Are you an employer?

-We are asking for $2,000 contributions which will support three students attending our summit.
+We are asking for $2,000 contributions which will support eight students attending our summit.
 Your contribution provides:

 • Meet the security professionals of tomorrow with